Free Kitchen Hacks eBook

 Instructions

-• Add your minced garlic to the same hot pan you cooked your salmon in.
+• Remove the salmon from the pan and set aside.
+Still, over medium-high heat, add the minced garlic to the same hot pan you cooked your salmon in.
 Let it fry in the leftover oil for about 2 minutes until fragrant.

 • Remove from heat, add the Parmesan cheese, and stir to combine.
 Serve the Cajun salmon atop the creamy pasta and enjoy!